tulip-hunters/discount-hub/README.md

 - [ ] User profile page
 - [ ] User can save product/shop to favorites
 - [ ] E-mail notification when a new product to favorite shop or category is added
+- [ ] Expired products move to other category automatically